grattia/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 Loading libraries
-using readr to set the data in tabular format in one step
+using readr to set the data in tabular format in one step from zip

 ```r
 library(readr)